Recurring elements in the Final Fantasy series: Common elements

+Story themes

 Stories in the series frequently emphasize the internal struggles, passions, and tragedies of the characters, and the main plot often recedes into the background as the focus shifts to their personal lives.
 Other aspects explored are the relationships between characters, which range from love to rivalry.
 Other recurring situations that drive the plot include amnesia, a hero corrupted by an evil force, mistaken identity, and self-sacrifice.
-Esoteric and mystical elements also took a central role in several titles, though later titles such as Final Fantasy XV focused on simple narratives and understandable knowledge for its lore.
+Esoteric and mystical elements also take a central role in several games, though later games such as Final Fantasy XV focus on simple narratives and understandable knowledge for its lore.
 The central conflict in many Final Fantasy games focuses on a group of characters battling an evil, and sometimes ancient, antagonist that dominates the game's world.
 Stories frequently involve a sovereign state in rebellion, with the protagonists taking part in the rebellion.
 The heroes are often destined to defeat the evil, and occasionally gather as a direct result of the antagonist's malicious actions.
 Twin antagonists, with the second main antagonist being hidden for the majority of the game, is also a recurring element.
 Other common plot and setting themes include the Gaia hypothesis, an apocalypse, and conflicts between advanced technology and nature.
-Most titles feature names inspired from various cultures' history, languages and mythology, including Asian, European, and Middle-Eastern.
+Most games feature names inspired from various cultures' history, languages, and mythology, including Asian, European, and Middle-Eastern.
 In-game items such as weapons follow this tradition: the two most notable are Excalibur and Masamune, derived respectively from the Arthurian sword and legendary Japanese swordsmith.

+Crystals

-A recurring concept within Final Fantasy settings is the use of important magical crystals: in early games, they represented the Japanese classical elements, and would be instrumental in keeping the world in balance.
+A recurring concept within Final Fantasy settings is the use of important magical crystals; in early games, they represented the Japanese classical elements and were instrumental in keeping the world in balance.
 Due to this, control over the crystals forms part of a chosen games' core narrative.
 The concept of crystals was introduced into the original game by game designer Koichi Ishii.
 Based on positive fan feedback, Terada suggested carrying them into future entries.
-Since then, crystals have taken prominent roles in Final Fantasy III, IV, V, VI, VII and IX.
-They took minimal roles in II, VIII, X and XII.
-Crystals also took a central role in Final Fantasy XIII and XV, which both used the crystal-based Fabula Nova Crystallis lore: overt references such as terminology and branding were removed from Final Fantasy XV to help with marketing.
-Crystals were included in A Realm Reborn as a central plot due to being given "short shrift in recent titles".
-For Final Fantasy XVI crystals were included as the equivalent to limited fuel sources, with their fading power triggering the plot's events.
+Since then, crystals have taken prominent roles in Final Fantasy III, IV, V, VI, VII, and IX.
+They took minimal roles in II, VIII, X, and XII.
+Crystals also took a central role in Final Fantasy XIII and XV, which both used the crystal-based Fabula Nova Crystallis lore.
+In contrast, overt references such as terminology and branding were removed from XV to help with marketing.
+Crystals were included in A Realm Reborn as a central plot due to being given "short shrift in recent games".
+For Final Fantasy XVI, crystals were included as the equivalent to limited fuel sources, with their fading power triggering the plot's events.